ufscwiki/Unfavorable-Semicircle-Wiki/docs/ANSWERS.md

 **13. Why did you quote me out of nowhere?
 It was past midnight and I get a ping suddenly UFSC comes out of nowhere and tweets what I said in Discord months ago lol**

 > <code>13.
 You made a semi-recent post that I felt summed up much of what I was trying to go for.
-It was an acknowledgement to you and the discord that you had pretty much got it right and wanted to use it as the opener for my basic summary explaining the project.</code>
+It was an acknowledgement to you and the Discord that you had pretty much got it right and wanted to use it as the opener for my basic summary explaining the project.</code>

 **17. Hey, I'm /u/LaunchOurRocket, the Reddit user who "discovered" your work back in 2015.
 I found your original channel totally by accident, and I'm wondering...
 Did you start uploading with a plan to promote anything?
 How long did you think it would take for your project to get noticed?
 Are there aspects of it people still haven't solved?**